KamilTaras/tyskacz/README.md

 https://github.com/KamilTaras/tyskacz/assets/116663154/74b0c2f1-8a15-4b9e-ad68-c2e18cd1fa08

 ### 🛠️ Created by Kamil Taras
+Presentation was created by **Kamil Taras**.
-This presentation and the TySkacz app were crafted with ❤️ by 3 people team!
+TySkacz app was crafted with ❤️ by 3 people team!

 ---